defi-wonderland/smock/docs/source/mocks.rst

 Mocks are deployed contract wrappers that have all of the fake's functionality and even more.

 Because they are actually deployed contract, they can have actual **logic inside** that can be called through.
-And because they have an state, **internal variable values can be overwritten** 🥳
+And because they have a storage, **internal variable values can be overwritten** 🥳

 How to use